-- the encoder is used as the main position sensor (this is the main operating mode for DC motors and the optional one for stepper motors). - slippage, backlash or steps loss detection (the recommended mode for joint operations with stepper motors, in case the encoder is not used as a primary position sensor, see more).
+- the encoder is used as the main position sensor (this is the main operating mode for DC motors; the closed loop for stepper motors is availabled since firmware versions 3.10.x). - slippage, backlash or steps loss detection (the recommended mode for joint operations with stepper motors, in case the encoder is not used as a primary position sensor, see more).